oracle/weblogic-kubernetes-operator/documentation/staging/content/base-images/ocr-images.md

-This document describes how to obtain and inspect container images with WebLogic Server or Fusion Middleware Infrastructure from the Oracle Container Registry (OCR) and how to set up Kubernetes to access domain images.
+This document describes how to obtain and inspect container images with WebLogic Server or Fusion Middleware Infrastructure from the Oracle Container Registry (OCR).

 ### Understand Oracle Container Registry images